TaQuangKhoi/taquangkhoi/README.md

 - 👨‍💻I'm developing
   - a android app for [Napkin](https://napkin.one/) to send a quick thought or quote
   - a plugin [remnote-embed-web](https://github.com/TaQuangKhoi/remnote-embed-website-plugin) for RemNote
-  - a Windows App for Napkin, to capture quick thought
+  - a Windows App for Napkin.one, to capture quick thought
+  - an Android App for Napkin.one :)
 - I'm studying UE5 with my friend - Bui Ngoc Tam